Gsoprgepous/VibeeCoding-/README.md

 ---

 **P.S.**
-If you’re an IT person reading this — remember:
+If you’re an especialy an IT person reading this:
 Soft skills aren’t a 2-hour workshop you forget about afterwards.
 They’re something you can (and should) level up every single day.
-And yes empathy doesn’t get in the way of landing your dream offer.
+And yes empathy doesn’t get in the way of landing your dream offer